New! Hardcover coffee table size Book.

 his paintings and prints have been collected for over four decades.

-This website shows some of his prints that are on exhibit and for
+This website shows some of his paintings and prints that are on

-sale.
-They include limited edition lithographs and serigraphs and
+exhibit and for sale.
+They include limited edition lithographs and

-giclee reproductions of his paintings.
-Oil paintings are also
+serigraphs and giclee reproductions of his paintings.
+Oil paintings

 Artwork of Gary George

 collectors of Gary George's paintings and prints are continually

 delighted by his variety of subjects and the manner in which he

 paints them.
 Whether painting a stately executive portrait, an

 endless vista of wooded mountains, or a sensuous female figure